nathanael-fijalkow/games_book/_build/html/_sources/Introduction/references.md

 Both lines of work have been highly influential in automata theory and logic;
-we refer to the reference section in {ref}`Chapter <2-chap:regular>` for more bibliographic references on this connection.
+we refer to the reference section in Chapter {ref}`2-chap:regular` for more bibliographic references on this connection.
 They bind automata theory and logic to the study of games on graphs and provide motivations and questions many of which are still open today.